Try these easy DIY animal and insect repellents using castor oil, oranges, and other household items.

 Cute or not, you likely don't appreciate stray animals hanging out in your yard.
-Make them go away with these simple DIY techniques.
+Make the most common lawn pests go away with these simple DIY techniques.

 The deer in your neighborhood seem to think you planted a garden just for them!
 To ensure that you actually get to eat the fruits (and vegetables) of your labor, hang some dryer sheets around your garden.
 The smell will keep the deer away.